 c.
 An upper-class student whose average for the semester is no greater than 2.000, who receives final grades below C in three or more courses, or who receives final grades below C in more than one course while on probation, is not in good academic standing and may be dismissed.
 The Academic Standing Committee may vote to allow the student to continue on probation.
 The Committee will not allow the student to continue unless it finds by clear and convincing evidence that:

-iii. those circumstances are no longer an impediment to the student’s academic performance; and
+- those circumstances are no longer an impediment to the student’s academic performance, and

 d.
-If a student who is not on probation but has been on probation previously and is not in good academic standing at the conclusion of a semester, he or she shall come before the Academic Standing Committee, which shall determine, based on the student’s overall academic record and the student's reasons for failure to maintain good academic standing, whether or not the student shall be dismissed or be permitted to continue on probation.
+If a student who is not on probation but has been on probation previously is not in good academic standing at the conclusion of a semester, the student shall come before the Academic Standing Committee, which shall determine, based on the student’s overall academic record and the student’s reasons for failure to maintain good academic standing, whether or not the student shall be dismissed or be permitted to continue on probation.

 e.
 Any student who fails to achieve good academic standing for the relevant year or semester three times will be dismissed, unless at least five members of the Academic Standing Committee vote that the student be allowed to continue on probation.
-(For example, a student would fall into this category if his or her grades for the first year were below the standards for good standing, his or her grades for the second semester of the second year were below the standards for good standing, and his or her grades for the first semester of the third year were below the standards for good standing.)
+(For example, a student would fall into this category if the student’s grades for the first year were below the standards for good standing, the student’s grades for the second semester of the second year were below the standards for good standing, and the student’s grades for the first semester of the third year were below the standards for good standing.)
 In the event the student is allowed to continue on probation, the Academic Standing Committee shall set the conditions of such probation.

 3. Academic Standing Committee